 Near the conclusion of the failed Peninsula Campaign, the War Department ordered Sumner’s 2nd Corps to the vicinity of Washington, DC, to support Major General John Pope‘s Army of Virginia.
 On August 2, 1862, the War Department issued General Order No. 93, promoting Sumner to major general in the regular army, effective July 4, 1862.
 During the Confederate victory at the Second Battle of Bull Run (August 28–30, 1862), McClellan refused to authorize Sumner’s corps to advance to Manassas in support of Pope.

 Following Pope’s defeat, Robert E. Lee took the war onto Northern soil, marching the Army of Northern Virginia into Maryland on September 4, 1862.
-An anxious President Lincoln reluctantly turned to Major General George B. McClellan to reinvigorate the Federal forces to stop Lee’s advance.
+An anxious President Lincoln reluctantly turned to McClellan to reinvigorate the federal forces to stop Lee’s advance.
 On September 2, 1862, Lincoln placed McClellan in command of, “the fortifications of Washington, and all the troops for the defense of the capital.”
-McClellan merged the Army of Virginia with his Army of the Potomac and moved to halt Lee’s incursion.
+McClellan merged the Army of Virginia with his Army of the Potomac and moved to halt Lee’s invasion.
 McClellan held Sumner’s corps in reserve during the Union victory at the Battle of South Mountain (September 14, 1862).
-Three days later, on the bloodiest day of fighting in American history (September 17, 1862), Sumner ordered an ill-conceived and uncoordinated attack by Major General John Sedgwick’s division that contributed to the high casualty total at the Battle of Antietam (September 16-18, 1862).
+Three days later, on the bloodiest day of fighting in American history (September 17, 1862), Sumner ordered an ill-conceived and uncoordinated attack by Major General John Sedgwick‘s division that contributed to the high casualty total at the Battle of Antietam (September 16-18, 1862).

 Army of the Potomac Grand Division Commander

 After the Battle of Antietam, Lee returned to Virginia.
-McClellan chose not to pursue Lee’s retreating army, prompting President Abraham Lincoln to issue an executive order on November 5, 1862, replacing McClellan with Major General Ambrose Burnside as commander of the Army of the Potomac.
-The next week, on November 14, Burnside issued General Order No. 184, which reorganized his new command into three “Grand Divisions.”
+McClellan chose not to pursue Lee’s retreating army, prompting President Lincoln to issue an executive order on November 5, 1862, replacing McClellan with Major General Ambrose Burnside as commander of the Army of the Potomac.
+The next week, on November 14, Burnside issued General Orders, No. 184, which reorganized his new command into three “Grand Divisions.”
 He named Sumner to lead the Right Grand Division, which comprised 2nd Corps, 9th Corps, and a division of cavalry led by Brigadier General Alfred Pleasonton.

 Battle of Fredericksburg